-Machine made rugs are produced on electronically-controlled looms that are preprogrammed with the design, weave and color.
-The production time is much faster than hand-looming.
-Once the rug comes off the loom the edges are bound.
-Machine-made rugs are manufactured with materials including wool and synthetic fibers such as polypropylene, nylon, polyester, acrylic and silk.
-Machine made rugs have a life-span of about 20 years if cared for properly.
+Machine made rugs are produced on electronically controlled looms that are preprogrammed with the design, weave, and color.
+Once the rug comes off the loom, the edges are bound.
+Manufactured with materials including wool, silk, and synthetic fibers such as polypropylene, nylon, polyester, and acrylic and silk, machine made rugs have a life-span of about 20 years if cared for properly.

 One of the top rug makers in the country is Karastan of North Carolina.
 They were the first to make machine-made rugs in the 1920s that compared to hand-loomed rugs.
-Since they are well known and have perfected their craft, their rugs can be more expensive than other makers.
+Their reputation and quality accounts for their higher cost.

-Machine made rug’s durability make them perfect for high-traffic areas such as the family room or kitchen.
-Machine made rugs are versatile, they're sure to coordinate with every interior, and every décor.
-The benefits of machine-made rugs are they do not shed, are more cost-effective, easy to care for and come in a wide variety of colors and designs.
+Machine-made rug’s durability make them perfect for high-traffic areas such as the family room or kitchen.
+Machine-made rugs are available in such a broad assortment of sizes, colors, patterns, and piles, it is easy to find one that coordinates with your specific interior and décor.
+The benefits of machine-made rugs are they do not shed, are more cost-effective, and easy to care for.

 Machine-made rugs can be vacuumed with or without a beater brush.
 Most are treated with chemicals that make them more stain resistant than hand-loomed rugs.
 Machine-made rugs should be professionally cleaned every 12 months to help prolong the life of the rug.
 Call ServiceMaster for questions or a free quote.